 Tom McCarthy wrote an insightful introduction to Deborah Levy’s novel, Swimming Home, in 2011.
 In it he says that Levy’s “fiction seemed less concerned about the stories it narrated than about the interzone (to borrow Burrough’s term) it set up in which desire and speculation, fantasy and symbols circulated.”

 This is the first time I’m learning about William S. Burrough’s book Interzone, but its premise that McCarthy addresses in relation to Swimming Home cannot be ignored.
 I’m usually most interested in character development when I’m reading, but as I read this novel, I couldn’t help but think that almost every character was reaching their development climax by the time I was introduced to them (Nina is the exception).
 I was also obsessed with picking apart symbol and literal; dream and reality.
-I couldn’t tear myself away from pondering why, or why not, or could it be?
+I couldn’t stop myself from obsessing over why, or why not, or could it be?

 Let Knowledge Serve the World.
 Now she thought she would change the school motto to something that warned the girls that knowledge would not necessarily serve them, nor would it make them happy.
 There was a chance it would instead throw light on visions they did not want to see.
 The new motto would have to take into account the idea that knowledge was sometimes hard to live with and once the clever young girls of Cardiff had a taste for it they would never be able to put the genie back in the bottle.

 Swimming Home is full of profound statements, some blatant, and some that may not seem that way at first but later on hit you with extreme force.
 It also contains less-than-astounding events, confrontations, and conversations that build on the platform of fantasy, desire, and humanity that makes a novel fulfilling.
-It’s also a reminder that escaping the past is a task requiring more effort than it’s worth; we might as well just let the past live in a sectioned off hole in our heart or mind where it won’t cause too much trouble.
+It’s also a reminder that trying to escape the past is a task requiring more effort than it’s [probably] worth; we might as well just let the past live in a sectioned off hole in our heart or mind where it won’t cause too much trouble, or, and hold on tight for this – let it go.
 Deborah Levy’s prose is calming, which makes for a beautiful combination when paired with the story’s subject matter and devices.
 I’m satisfied that my rambling questions were not really answered, and I’m content with knowing that after a second, third, and hundredth read, I will enjoy Swimming Home just as much as this initial read.

 This is why when I kiss my daughter goodnight and wish her sweet dreams, she understands my wish for her is kind, but she knows, as all children do, that it’s impossible to be told by our parents what our dreams are supposed to be like.
 They know they have to dream themselves out of life and back into it, because life must always win us back.